Ratnesh-101/youtube-ai-assistant/README.md

 # 🔥 YouTube AI Assistant

-An AI-powered Streamlit app that lets you **summarize, analyze, and interact with any YouTube video** using Whisper and Gemini.
+An AI-powered Streamlit app that lets you **summarize, analyze, and interact with any YouTube video** using OpenAI and Whisper.

 ---

 ## 🚀 Features

 - 🎬 Paste any YouTube link and process instantly
+- ⚡ Fast transcript extraction using YouTube Transcript API
+- 🎧 Whisper fallback for videos without captions
-- 🧠 Transcribes audio using OpenAI Whisper
+- 🧠 AI-powered summaries using OpenAI (GPT-4o-mini)
-- ✨ Generates smart summaries using Gemini API
-- 💬 Ask questions about the video content
+- 💬 Ask questions about video content
-- 🔄 Local fallback summarization
+- 🔄 Local fallback summarization (never breaks)
 - 🖼️ Automatic thumbnail preview
 - 📄 Downloadable summary notes